Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?: Theoretical Comparison Between LOO and Shapley Value

 Due to the space limit, we will omit all proofs to the appendix.
 The assumption that $P_{(X,Y) \in\D}(d(X,x_\text{val})\geq d(x_i,x_\text{val}))>\delta$ in Theorem~\ref{thm:comparison} intuitively means that it is possible to sample points that are further away from $x_\text{val}$ than the points in $D$.
 This assumption can easily hold for reasonable data distributions in continuous space.

-Theorem~\ref{thm:comparison} indicates that the $K$NN Shapley value has more predictive power than the $K$NN LOO value---the $K$NN Shapley value can predict the relative utility of any two points in $D$, while the $K$NN LOO value is only able to correctly predict the relative utility of the $K$-nearest neighbors of $x_\text{val}$.
+Theorem~\ref{thm:comparison} indicates that \textit{the $K$NN-Shapley value} has more predictive power than \textit{the $K$NN-LOO value}---\textit{the $K$NN-Shapley value} can predict the relative utility of any two points in $D$, while \textit{the $K$NN-LOO value} is only able to correctly predict the relative utility of the $K$-nearest neighbors of $x_\text{val}$.
 In Theorem~\ref{thm:comparison}, the relative data utility of two points is measured in terms of the model performance difference when using them in combination with a random dataset.

-{Theorem~\ref{thm:comparison} can be generalized to the setting of multiple validation points using the additivity property.
-Specifically, for any two training points, the $K$NN Shapley value with respect to multiple validation points is order-preserving when the order remains the same on each validation point, while the $K$NN LOO value with respect to multiple validation points is order-preserving when the two points are within the $K$-nearest neighbors of all validation points and the order remains the same on each validation point.
-We can see that similar to the single-validation-point setting, the condition for the $K$NN LOO value with respect to multiple validation points to be order-preserving is more stringent than that for the KNN Shapley value. }
+Theorem~\ref{thm:comparison} can also be generalized to the setting of multiple validation points using the additivity property.
+Specifically, for any two training points, \textit{the $K$NN-Shapley value} with respect to multiple validation points is order-preserving when the order remains the same on each validation point, while \textit{the $K$NN-LOO value} with respect to multiple validation points is order-preserving when the two points are within the $K$-nearest neighbors of all validation points and the order remains the same on each validation point.
+We can see that similar to the single-validation-point setting, the condition for \textit{the $K$NN-LOO value} with respect to multiple validation points to be order-preserving is more stringent than that for \textit{the $K$NN-Shapley value}.

-{Moreover, we would like to highlight that the definition of order-preservingness is proposed as a property for data value measures; nevertheless, it can also be regarded as a property of a data value measure estimator.
-A data value estimator will be order-preserving if the estimation error is much smaller than the minimum gap between the data value measures of any two points in the training set.
-Since the estimation error of a consistent estimator can be made arbitrarily small as long with enough samples, a consistent estimator (if exists) for an order-preserving data value measure is also order-preserving when the sample size is large.
-An example for such estimator is the sample average of the marginal contribution of a point to the ones preceding it in multiple random permutations. }